michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 Each `Observable` has to return a `Disposable`.

 Use `NopDisposable.instance` if you don't need to dispose of anything.
 If you look into the [`NopDisposable`](https://github.com/ReactiveX/RxSwift/blob/master/RxSwift/Disposables/NopDisposable.swift) implementation it does completely nothing - just empty methods.

 The `Disposable` that needs to be returned is used to  clean up the `Observable` if it doesn't have a chance to complete the work normally.
 For example you can use the `AnonymousDisposable`:

 {% highlight swift %}
 return AnonymousDisposable {
     connection.close()
     database.closeImportantSomething()
     cache.clear()
 }
 {% endhighlight %}

-It'll be called only when disposed of prematurely: when an observer gets deallocated, or dispose is called manually - we'll talk about disposing later.
+The `Disposable` is called only when an `Observer` is disposed of prematurely: when it gets deallocated, or `dispose()` is called manually.
+Most of the times the `dispose()` is called automatically thanks to **Dispose Bags**.

 ### Observer 🕵